Seir Kieran GAA: Consolidation of senior status

-The great strides being made at other grades gradually percolated into Seir Kieran's Senior displays also.
-Although they beat Lusmagh in the 1975 championship, Drumcullen exploited a lack of pace to put an end to the Clareen interest that year.
-Seir Kieran came within an ace of turning the tables in 1976.
-A highlight of their first round victory over St Carthage's was Sean Coughlan's tussle with the Rahan centre forward, Pat Corcoran.
-The second round clash at first seemed like deja vu as Drumcullen amassed a 12-point lead, despite scores from Billy Kennedy and Patsy Coffey and Mick Murphy's chipping in a goal from the corner of the square.
+The improvements at other levels filtered into Seir Kieran's Senior displays.
+Although they beat Lusmagh in the 1975 championship, Drumcullen were able to exploit a lack of pace, ending Clareen interest that year.
+Seir Kieran once again came close to success in 1976.
+Drumcullen reached a 12-point lead in the second round, despite scores from Billy Kennedy and Patsy Coffey and Mick Murphy chipping in a goal from the corner of the square.
 A comeback after the interval was stopped just short.
-In the end, Seir Kieran paid the price for some erratic shooting – but they had again put the County on notice that they were a team to watch.

-This point was driven home in 1977 when, following a narrow first round defeat to Tullamore, Seir Kieran went into the Losers' Group and faced St Rynagh's on a chilly June day at Kilcormac.
-Throwing down the gauntlet with sturdy ground hurling, the Clareen 15 launched into the attack, and eliminated the five-in-a-row County Champions by 4-9 to 1-11.
-Seir Kieran next beat Na Piarsaigh to reach the 1977 Losers' Group Final; only to slump to defeat (3-8 to 0-11) to Killeigh at Tullamore.
+In 1977, following a narrow first round defeat to Tullamore, Seir Kieran went into the Losers' Group and faced St Rynagh's on a June day at Kilcormac, where they eliminated the five-in-a-row County Champions by 4-9 to 1-11.
+Seir Kieran next beat Na Piarsaigh to reach the 1977 Losers' Group Final; only to be defeated (3-8 to 0-11) by Killeigh at Tullamore.

 Seir Kieran opened their 1978 campaign with a win against Shinrone.
 In the second round they met St Rynagh's.
-Although they beat Killeigh in the third round (4-11 to 1-3), this only led to a tame exit to Coolderry (1-10 to 0-8, of which 0-7 was scored by Kieran Mooney).
+Although they beat Killeigh in the third round (4-11 to 1-3), they were defeated by Coolderry (1-10 to 0-8, of which 0-7 was scored by Kieran Mooney).

 Late 1970s

 In 1979, St Rynagh's bested Seir Kieran by 1-17 to 1-3 in the opening round, at Kilcormac on 5 August 1979.
 A St Rynagh's official expressed relief at the result saying: "When we get over that hurdle, other teams don't present quite the same problem."

-Seir Kieran beat Killeigh by 2-6 to 1-4 in the next round, despite each side going down to 14 men after hurleys and fists flew.
-It was a much more disciplined and cohesive Clareen team that fielded in St Brendan's Park for their last competitive game of the 1970s, on 26 August 1979.
-Seir Kieran beat Drumcullen by 3-11 to 0-9.
+Seir Kieran beat Killeigh by 2-6 to 1-4 in the next round, despite each side going down to 14 men after a fight broke out.
+In their last competitive game of the 1970s, on 26 August 1979, Seir Kieran beat Drumcullen by 3-11 to 0-9 at St. Brendan's Park.